WHAZ (AM): History

-WHAZ is one of the oldest radio stations in the United States, and the Capital District's second-oldest station, after WGY.
+WHAZ is the second oldest radio station in the Capital District.
+It went on the air more than a century ago, seven months after WGY in Schenectady.

 On December 1, 1921, the U.S. Department of Commerce, which regulated radio at this time, adopted a regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.
 WHAZ's first license, for both broadcasting wavelengths, was issued on July 18, 1922, to the Rensselaer Polytechnic Institute (RPI) in Troy, New York.
 The call letters were randomly assigned from an alphabetic list of available call signs.

 Unlike many pioneer college radio stations, the Institute only had limited previous experience with radio technology.
-Funds for construction of the station at the Electrical Engineering Laboratory were primarily provided by three members, all RPI alumni, of the Roebling family: Washington A., John A., and the late Charles G.
+Funds for construction of the station at the Electrical Engineering Laboratory were primarily provided by three members, all RPI alumni, of the Roebling family: Washington A., John A., and Charles G.

 The station made its first formal broadcast on September 11, 1922.
 Later that month the Department of Commerce set aside a second entertainment wavelength, 400 meters (750 kHz) for "Class B" stations that had quality equipment and programming.
 WHAZ was assigned to this new wavelength on a timesharing basis with General Electric's WGY in nearby Schenectady.
 In May 1923 additional "Class B" frequencies were made available, with the Schenectady/Troy region allocated 790 kHz, and WHAZ and WGY were reassigned to this new shared frequency.

 On May 3, 1927, WHAZ was assigned by itself to 750 kHz, before being reassigned later that year to 980 kHz.
 On November 11, 1928, as part of a nationwide implementation of the provisions of the Federal Radio Commission's General Order 40, WHAZ was assigned to 1300 kHz in an historic four-way timeshare with three stations in New York City-area: The Jewish Daily Forward's WEVD, the Watchtower Bible and Tract Society's WBBR and the Defenders of the Truth Association's WHAP.
 WHAP later changed its call sign to WFAB, and in 1938 was sold and its hours transferred to WEVD.
 WHAZ continued to share time with WEVD and WBBR, and in March 1941, implementation of the North American Regional Broadcasting Agreement resulted in the three stations moving to 1330 kHz.
 At this time WHAZ operated daytime only, except for Monday night programming.